-By Dori Cranmore R.N.
+By Dori Cranmore RN

 There are 20 essential Amino Acids in our body.
 They are considered the building blocks of protein.
 The most abundant is L-Glutamine, produced in the muscles and distributed by the blood to wherever it is needed.
 Amazingly, around 60% of your skeletal muscle is made up of glutamine and by adding this amino acid it can aid protein synthesis and help naturally balance your pH levels.
 In times of stress, glutamine can help the immune system, gut function and provide fuel in the form of nitrogen and carbon, to many different cells in the body.
 Because there are so many functions in the body that need glutamine, it is needed in large amounts.

 L-Glutamine supplements can help repair the damage done to the gut lining, and they can also help the cilia regrow.
 Glutamine is normally absorbed by our gut lining, but because celiac disease severely damages the gut lining, glutamine deficiencies are fairly common.
 A gluten free diet just doesn’t heal everyone’s celiac issues, so the good news is that other options exist.
 Studies show the degree of intestinal damage varies widely among people with celiac disease, so some may find their intestines heal completely in 2 years; some may learn that theirs haven’t after more than 5 years.
 The “Harvard Gazette” reports that taking extra glutamine could protect against gastric damage caused by H. pylori, the bacteria that causes stomach ulcers.
 With more than 70 million Americans suffering from digestive diseases, it’s apparent that we are lacking certain nutrients that support the digestive system.

-This Information is meant for educational purposes and not intended to diagnose, cure or treat any
+Information provided is for Educational purposes only and not intended to diagnose, treat or cure any diseases.